Luz-del-Alba/governance/README.md

 .github/workflows/deploy.yml
 ```

-This file is allowing us to perform Continuous Integration and Continuous Deployment out of the box via `GitHub Actions`

-This enables us to deploy to our environment every time you commit on `master`
+This file is allowing us to perform Continuous Integration and Continuous Deployment out of the box via `GitHub Actions`, so,  every time you commit on `master` you code is being deployed to our environment.

 ### Services

-On this platform where are using several servis like `redis`, `mongodb`, `postgresql` and is maintained by us, you will
+On this platform where are using several services like `redis`, `mongodb`, `postgresql` and they are maintained by us, you will
 be able to stand up/tear down the services that we are using.

 Please refer